Which Test Is Best For You? ACT or SAT?

-- If the student is an overall strong student in a rigorous academic program, then they will do well in the ACT because it is a more straightforward test.
+- If you are an overall strong student in a rigorous academic program, then they you will do well in the ACT because it is a more straightforward test.

-- If the student is able to work fast.
+- If you are able to work fast.

 - There are 215 MC (multiple choice) questions on the ACT compared to 152 MC questions on the SAT.
 You are given 40 minutes for the essay on the ACT compared to 50 minutes on the SAT.

-- If the student is applying to STEM programs or the sciences, the fact that the ACT has a science section they can do well in to showcase their science chops, can be a plus for them.
+- If you are applying to STEM programs or the sciences, the fact that the ACT has a science section which allows you to do well, showcasing your science chops, can be a plus for you.

 - Calculators are permitted on all math sections.

 - There is equal emphasis on geometry and algebra.

 - You can request to have any test results erased from their records.